Evan Longoria Preview, Player Props: Diamondbacks vs. Rockies

 Evan Longoria At The Plate

-- Longoria has had at least one RBI in 29.0% of his games this year (18 of 62), with more than one RBI five times (8.1%).
-He has also accounted for three or more of his team's runs in one contest.
+- In 18 games this season (28.6%), Longoria has picked up an RBI, and in five of those games (7.9%) he had more than one.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.